Boch Frères Keramis

 Throughout her lifetime, Queen Elizabeth II regularly took new Moorcroft designs into the Royal Collection, as have many other celebrities, former U.S. Presidents, and British Prime Ministers.

 Moorcroft Pottery Value.
-Because of its quality, collectability, and investment value, nearly 130 years after its genesis, Moorcroft still supplies Liberty of London with new works that are already considered ‘antiques of tomorrow.’
+Because of its quality, collectability, and investment value, nearly 130 years after its birth, Moorcroft still supplies Liberty of London with new works already considered ‘antiques of tomorrow.’
 Today’s collectors covet Moorcroft’s earlier works – especially those signed by William Moorcroft – which were produced in the early to mid-20th century.

-Overall, Moorcroft designs are unique and unmistakable, speaking to the innovation of the Art Nouveau era while also presenting timeless elegance.
+Overall, Moorcroft designs are unique and unmistakable, speaking to the innovation of the Art Nouveau era while also representing the quality standards set by William Moorcroft for timeless elegance.

 To research pricing on Moorcroft visit this professional AUCTION SITE.
 For details on marks for Moorcroft check this RESOURCE.